Understanding Win32 App Detection Rules in Microsoft Intune

 Registry detection rule

-Similar to MSI & File based detection rule, you will see the details of registry detection rule in the policy downloaded at client.
-The DetectionType 0 represent registry based detection rule
+Similar to the MSI & File based detection rule, you will see the details of the registry detection rule in the policy downloaded by the client.
+The DetectionType 0 represents the registry-based detection rule

 Get policies = [{"Id":"c9b949c9-6e56-4e3a-a9d5-7f174fd5681c","Name":"visioviewer_4339-1001_x64_en-us.exe","Version":1,"Intent":3,"TargetType":2,"AppApplicabilityStateDueToAssginmentFilters":0,"AssignmentFilterIds":["40a00a67-5909-47bd-8948-54dc237881e6"],"DetectionRule":"[{\"DetectionType\":0,\"DetectionText\":\"{\\\"Check32BitOn64System\\\":0,\\\"Path\\\":\\\"HKEY_LOCAL_MACHINE\\\\\\\\SOFTWARE\\\\\\\\Microsoft\\\\\\\\Windows\\\\\\\\CurrentVersion\\\\\\\\Uninstall\\\\\\\\{95160000-0052-0409-1000-0000000FF1CE}\\\",\\\"KeyName\\\":\\\"DisplayName\\\",\\\"DetectionType\\\":3,\\\"Operator\\\":1,\\\"DetectionValue\\\":\\\"Microsoft Visio Viewer 2016\\\"}\"}]","InstallCommandLine":"visioviewer_4339-1001_x64_en-us.exe /quiet","UninstallCommandLine":"visioviewer_4339-1001_x64_en-us /uninstall /quiet","RequirementRules":"

-Client start processing the deployment once it’s receive the policy.
-You can see all activities related with app detection in below log snippets from Intune extension manager log.
+The client starts processing the deployment once it receives the policy.
+You can see all activities related to app detection in the below log snippets from the Intune extension manager log.

 <![LOG[[Win32App] Start detectionManager SideCarRegistryDetectionManager]LOG]!><time="19:36:29.8759872" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[RegistryKeyOrValueExistsFullPath NOT Check32BitOn64, baseReg HKEY_LOCAL_MACHINE]LOG]!><time="19:36:30.0071701" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[RegistryKeyExistsFullPath opening full path HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\{95160000-0052-0409-1000-0000000FF1CE}...]LOG]!><time="19:36:30.0121586" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[RegistryKeyExistsFullPath NOT Check32BitOn64, baseReg HKEY_LOCAL_MACHINE]LOG]!><time="19:36:30.0121586" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[RegistryKeyExistsFullPath opening subPath SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\{95160000-0052-0409-1000-0000000FF1CE}]LOG]!><time="19:36:30.0121586" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] Got reg value path: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\{95160000-0052-0409-1000-0000000FF1CE}, name: DisplayName, value: Microsoft Visio Viewer 2016]LOG]!><time="19:36:30.0121586" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] Equal: actualValue: Microsoft Visio Viewer 2016, DetectionValue: Microsoft Visio Viewer 2016, applicationDetected: True]LOG]!><time="19:36:30.0121586" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] Checked reg path: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\{95160000-0052-0409-1000-0000000FF1CE}, name: DisplayName, operator: 1, type: 3, value: Microsoft Visio Viewer 2016 , result of applicationDetected: True]LOG]!><time="19:36:30.0131559" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] detectionManager SideCarRegistryDetectionManager got applicationDetectedByCurrentRule: True as system]LOG]!><time="19:36:30.0131559" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] Completed detectionManager SideCarRegistryDetectionManager, applicationDetectedByCurrentRule: True]LOG]!><time="19:36:30.0131559" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file="">